ahuounan/weather-app/README.md

 The **selectors placed in the Store** are either simple selectors that provide access to a store property, or a curried selector-maker function that returns a dictionary entry based on a key (ie, weather data by location).

-The **selectors palced in the View** are co-located with the Container they serve.
+The **selectors placed in the View** are co-located with the Container they serve.
 These selectors are **composed**, combining data from two different parts of the Store to create a coherent piece of data for the Container to render.
 An example is selecting **weather data** for the **current location**, filtered by the **selected stats**.

 See diagram below for details